 While interlibrary loan processes are in place to lend/borrow physical books and journal articles, interlibrary loan of electronic collections are mostly non-existent between institutions.
 Interlibrary loan of physical materials is useful to students and faculty researchers, however the time (5 days or more to processes and deliver physical items); as well as the associated expense (($10 to $30 per item in labor and delivery cost) can be inefficient and costly.

 Library physical and electronic collections at individual institutions often experience good usage, however circulation of e-resources can be increased dramatically if easier and broader access is provided to larger numbers of potential users.

 Need to Collaborate on Collection Development

-Many of the Colleges and Universities offer similar degree programs such as AA, AS, as well as undergraduate bachelor degrees in common areas such as Education, Business, Health Sciences, etc. Additionally, state requirements for select programs as well accrediting agency standard requirements, call for libraries to offer many similar content collections to support programs.
-By sharing "collaboratively developed collections, libraries can more efficiently offer users access to current materials.
+Many of the Colleges and Universities offer similar degree programs such as AA, AS, as well as undergraduate bachelor degrees in common areas such as Education, Business, Health Sciences, etc. Additionally, state requirements for select programs as well as accrediting agency standard requirements call for libraries to offer many similar content collections to support programs.
+By sharing "collaboratively developed collections", libraries can more efficiently offer users access to current materials.